thecogworks/Cogworks.Tinifier/src/Cogworks.Tinifier/README.md

 Install-Package Cogworks.Tinifier
 ```

-You can set the settings in the backoffice, or add these settings to the **appsettings.json** to be the priority.
+You can set the settings in the backoffice, or add these settings to the **appsettings.json** (this will be always the priority).
 ```js
   "CogTinifierSettings": {
     "ApiKey": "xxx",